 Our bloggers are wise college students who have been around the block and can look back with some perspective.
-So, we recently asked them, “If you could have a conversation with the high school version of yourself, what’s one piece of advice you would give?”
+So, we recently asked them, “If you could have a conversation with a younger version of yourself, what’s a piece of high school advice that you would give to them?”

-We hope their answers help as you continue to navigate the halls of high school.
+We hope their answers to our “high school advice” question help as you continue to navigate your high school experience.

 High school and life in general, to a degree, is what you make it.
 So spend the next 4 years being unapologetically you, discovering what makes you tick, and exploring what pushes you outside of your comfort zone.
 Make this time beneficial and enjoyable in every way possible, and remind yourself that you’re amazing while doing it.

 Don’t try to cram your schedule with things you don’t care about—pick 1 or 2 extracurriculars that you love and stick to them!
 Success will come easy when you’re doing something you enjoy, and it’s always better to pick quality over quantity.

 Be present, enjoy each second, and live in the moment.
 It sounds cliché, but these next 4 years, and the 4 after that, will go by faster than you can imagine.

 High school is an alternate dimension where a lot of things that shouldn’t matter do.
 So don’t get too caught up in the weirdness of it all, college is wayyy cooler.